 Contact AISD Leadership

-Ask AISD trustees to drop their lawsuit against Rosedale neighbors, cancel the contract with OHT Partners, and pursue a redevelopment solution that is compatible with surrounding infrastructure and neighborhood safety.
+Ask AISD trustees to drop their lawsuit against Rosedale neighbors and negotiate a redevelopment solution that is compatible with surrounding infrastructure and neighborhood safety, and provides a win-win-win outcome for AISD students, the people of Austin, and their constituents in Rosedale.

 Please edit the message before sending to share your own perspective.